na-stewart/sanic-security/README.md

 Amy Rose comes packed with features such as:

 * SMS verification
-* Easy login and registering
+* Easy login and registering.
 * JWT
 * Out of the box database integration
 * Wildcard permissions